MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/packaging/creating-and-testing-extension-packages.md

 ---description: Learn about how to package up your Edge extension manually and test it to see if it's packaged correctly.
-title: Extensions - Creating and testing extension packages - Microsoft Edge Development
+title: Extensions - Creating and testing extension packages
 author: abbycar
 ms.author: abigailc
 ms.date: 02/08/2017